igorski/efflux-tracker/README.md

 metronome
 recording events (also using MIDI)

-what is the difference between editor.recordingInput and sequencer.recording ???
+what is the difference between editor.recordingInput and sequencer.recording ??? -> one is for recording output, RENAME!!

 HANDLE_SAVE and VALIDATE_AND_GET_SONG message from outside > trigger save in menu